 Sea Kelp Naturally Kelp for Cats

-Packed with nutrients using kelp for cats is one of the best things you can do for your four legged family member.
-Aside from providing the nutrients that your cat needs, as well as keeping it healthy and energetic, there are other benefits that your pet can get from using kelp.
-This includes boosting the immune system to prevent your cat from getting sick and aiding proper digestion.
+Packed with nutrients using kelp for cats can be beneficial for your four legged family member.
+Aside from providing the nutrients that your cat needs, as well as keeping it healthy and energetic, there may be other benefits that your pet can get from using kelp.
+This includes supporting a healthy the immune system to possible prevent your cat from getting sick and aiding proper digestion.

-Kelp for cats is also beneficial to skin, hair and bones, and also acts as a natural flea repellent.
+Kelp for cats may be beneficial to skin, hair and bones, and may also act as a natural flea repellent.
 Many holistic minded veterinarians are now recommending kelp for cats as part of a balanced diet

 Can I Give My Cat Kelp?
 Answer: Yes

 Kelp for cats is full of nutrients and it is not only beneficial to people but to cats and other pets as well.
-It is a commonly used ingredient in cat supplements and is vital in ensuring that your pet receives the right amount of vitamins and minerals that it needs to keep healthy.
+It is a commonly used ingredient in cat supplements and could play an important role in ensuring that your pet receives the right amount of vitamins and minerals that it needs to keep healthy.

 Thyroid, Adrenal and Pituitary Glands

 Kelp is rich in iodine.
 Iodine is a chemical element necessary (at least in trace amounts) to prevent a condition called hypothyroidism in dog and catss (it is called goiter in human beings).
-The rich mix of iodine and other minerals in kelp makes it an ideal supplement to keep your pet’s entire glandular system, particularly the thyroid, adrenal and pituitary glands, in healthy working order.
+The rich mix of iodine and other minerals are important to keep your pet’s entire glandular system, particularly the thyroid, adrenal and pituitary glands, in healthy working order.
 This in turn ensures your cat’s metabolism works efficiently, which is an important element in maintaining a healthy weight.

 It is important to keep the right dosage to prevent any problems.
 One of the possible side effects of too much kelp consumption is hyperthyroidism.
 This is why it is not recommended for cats that are already suffering from this condition.
 Though it is generally safe to give to your pet the dosage given on the label, you may still want to consult your vet if you want to make sure that you are giving the right amount.